Hyacinth is definitely a most beautiful spring bulb flower.

 - When blooming is over, cut leaves back only when they have already turned yellow, and only then.
 The span of time between blooming and wilting leaves is when the bulb is stocking up on nutrients for the next blooming cycle.

-- When blooming is over, no need to keep your potted hyacinths, because those that have bloomed indoors will only bloom once.
+- When blooming is over, no need to keep your potted hyacinths as such, because those that have bloomed indoors will only bloom once.

-- However, if you plant them outdoors in the ground, they will bloom again one or two years later.
+- However, if you plant them outdoors in the ground, they may bloom again one or two years later.

 Hyacinths put on a great show at the very beginning of spring outdoors, and in December when grown indoors.